 - Vegetarian cuisine

-Yoga Styles Taught At Yogaadi’s Spiritual Yoga Retreat
+Yoga Styles Taught At Alakhyog’s Spiritual Yoga Retreat

-Among the topics covered during our 13 days 100 hour spiritual yoga retreat are the Ashtanga method’s fundamental concepts, technique, and safe alignment, vinyasa counts, Hatha, bodily opening, yoga philosophy, history, chanting, pranayama and meditation.
+The topics covered during our 13 days, 100 hour spiritual yoga retreat are the Ashtanga method’s fundamental concepts, technique, safe alignment, vinyasa counts, Hatha, bodily opening, yoga philosophy, history, chanting, pranayama and meditation.
+Our 100 hour and 200 hour yoga teacher training is gaining popularity on a bigger level.

 Ashtanga method’s fundamental concepts – Yoga In India